decentraland/wearable-preview/README.md

 - `contract`: The contract address of the wearable collection.
 - `item`: The id of the item in the collection.
 - `token`: The id of the token (to preview a specific NFT).
 - `profile`: an ethereum address of a profile to load as the base avatar.
-It can be set to `default` to use a default profile.
+It can be set to `default` or a numbered default profile like `default15` to use a default profile.
 - `urn`: a URN of a wearable or an emote to load.
 If it is a wearable, it will override anything loaded from a profile.
 It can be used many times.
 - `url`: a URL of a wearable or an emote to load.
 If it is a wearable, it will override anything loaded from a profile.
 It can be used many times.
 The url will be fetched and must return a valid definition following the [`WearableDefinition`](https://github.com/decentraland/common-schemas/blob/main/src/dapps/preview/wearable-definition.ts) or [`EmoteDefinition`](https://github.com/decentraland/common-schemas/blob/main/src/dapps/preview/emote-definition.ts) types.
 - `base64`: a wearable or an emote to load, encoded in base64.
 If it is a wearable, it will override anything loaded from a profile.
 It can be used many times.
 Once parsed it should be a valid definition following the [`WearableDefinition`](https://github.com/decentraland/common-schemas/blob/main/src/dapps/preview/wearable-definition.ts) or [`EmoteDefinition`](https://github.com/decentraland/common-schemas/blob/main/src/dapps/preview/emote-definition.ts) types.